-Estonia take benefits and benefits realisation seriously.
-I was impressed by the ‘Why’ behind their digital society and eGovernment approach.
-When they looked at each component or deliverable of their eGovernment strategy they asked two simple key questions.
+Estonia takes benefits and benefits realisation seriously.
+I was impressed by the ‘why’ behind their Digital Society and the eGovernment approach.
+When they looked at each component or deliverable of their eGovernment strategy they asked two simple key questions:

 - Will this benefit the citizen?